amper5and/secrets.js/README.md

 * secrets.convertBase()

-#### secrets.share( secret, numShares, threshold, [zeroPad, inputRadix, outputRadix] )
+#### secrets.share( secret, numShares, threshold, [inputRadix, outputRadix, padLength] )
 Divide a `secret` expressed in `inputRadix` into `numShares` number of shares, each expressed in `outputRadix`, requiring that `threshold` number of shares be present for reconstructing the `secret`;

 * `secret`: String, required: A number string.
 By default it is assumed to be in hexadecimal format.
 The radix can be overridden with `inputRadix` (see below).
 * `numShares`: Number, required: The number of shares to compute.
 This must be an integer between 2 and 2^bits-1 (see `secrets.init()` below for explanation of `bits`).
 * `threshold`: Number, required: The number of shares required to reconstruct the secret.
 This must be an integer between 2 and 2^bits-1 (see `secrets.init()` below for explanation of `bits`).
-* `zeroPad`: Boolean, optional, default `false`: Whether to zero-pad the secret before creating shares.
-See "Note on security" below.
 * `inputRadix`: Number, optional, default `16`: The radix of the `secret`.
 Must be an integer between 2 and 36.
 For example, enter `2` for binary strings, `16` for hex strings, and `36` for alpha-numeric strings (Note: `36` uses the numbers 0-9 and letters a-z, NOT differentiating between upper and lower case.)
 * `outputRadix`: Number, optional, default `16`: The radix of the output shares.
 Must be an integer between 2 and 36.
+* `padLength`: Number, optional, default `0`: How much to zero-pad the binary representation of `secret`.
+This ensures a minimum length for each share.
+See "Note on security" below.

 The output of `secrets.share()` is an Array of length `numShares`.
 Each item in the array is a share of the secret.
 Each share is a String in the form `id-share`, where `id` is an integer between 1 and 2^bits-1, expressed in base `outputRadix`, and `string` is the actual share, also expressed in base `outputRadix`.